How Often Should I Bathe My Golden Retriever? (Why & How)

 Remember to use a conditioner after shampooing to untangle and moisturize their fur.
 Just be careful not to get water in their ears or eyes, and properly rinse them off to avoid skin irritation.
 Your pet will emerge from the bath feeling refreshed and clean!

-Tips For a Peaceful Bath
+Tips For a Peaceful Bathing Experience

 Bathing your Golden Retriever can be a relaxing and bonding experience for both of you.
 Here are a few ideas to make bath time more peaceful and exciting: